Pagan and Roman Catholic statues, and “carrying the god”

-Tragically, Protestants and Evangelicals, who seemingly ‘reformed’ and ‘repented’ from such Catholic witchcraft, also honor, and thus worship the dead ‘saints,’ (spiritual ancestors or gods,) of the Roman Catholic Church.
-Even if Nicholas were a ‘secret gift-giver,’ he was not as most Christians believe, imitating the Three Wise Men, who brought gifts to honor the Christ Child.
+Tragically, Protestants and Evangelicals, who seemingly ‘reformed’ and ‘repented’ from such Catholic witchcraft, also honor, and thus worship the dead ‘saints,’ (spiritual ancestor gods,) of the Roman Catholic Church.
+Even if Nicholas were a ‘secret gift-giver,’ he was not as most Christians believe, imitating the Three Wise Men, who brought gifts to honor Jesus.
 The papacy brought the whole idea of Christmas to life to make Caesar Constantine and other Roman converts feel comfortable with Christianity.
-As such, the papacy created ‘saint’ Nicholas to imitate the gift-giving tradition of the Roman festival of Saturnalia.
+That is why the papacy created ‘saint’ Nicholas to imitate the gift-giving tradition of the Roman festival of Saturnalia.
 During this festival, in reverence and worship of the ‘rebirth’ of the sun god Saturn, high-class officials brought the ‘divine’ Roman Emperor gifts to prove that they worship him as the representation of the sun god – or the human form of the sun god himself.
-Just as that blasphemous so-called ‘divine father,’ the Roman Catholic pope, who calls himself ‘the vicar of Christ,’ (or Christ on earth,) the Roman Emperor was the ‘vicar’ of Saturn.
+Just as that so-called ‘divine father,’ the Roman Catholic pope, who calls himself ‘the vicar of Christ,’ (or Christ on earth,) the Roman Emperor was the ‘vicar’ of Saturn.
 True to polytheist/pantheist dogma, (as worshippers of many gods and all of nature as gods,) poor Romans would then also exchange gifts during these festivals, usually ‘sacred’ leaves or twig gods, to bring their family and friends ‘good luck.’

 Mistletoe and Christmas Wreaths

 The ancient Druids were pantheists.
 They believed that all is god and god is all.
 Hence, they worshipped earth itself, nature itself, the ‘forces’ (or many gods) of nature, animals, trees, etc. as gods.
-As, theoretically, nature itself is god, (known as the fertility goddess Mother Nature, Pan, her husband the creator, etc.,) nature itself is sacred, and possesses magical powers.
-Consequently, during their religious festivals and ceremonies, the Druids placed the ‘god’ Mistletoe, (a semi-parasitic plant that grows on ‘divine’ oak trees,) on their doors and strung it over their porches, etc., to bring ‘good luck’ in the home and marriage.
+As, theoretically, nature itself is god, (known as the fertility goddess Mother Nature, Pan, her husband the creator,) nature itself is sacred, and possesses magical powers.
+Consequently, during their religious festivals and ceremonies, the Druids placed the ‘god’ Mistletoe, (a semi-parasitic plant that grows on ‘divine’ oak trees,) on their doors and strung it over their porches to bring ‘good luck’ in the home and marriage.
 In the same manner, they used the prickly, dark green, prickly leaves and bright red berries of the ‘divine’ Holly plant as the god of protection and healing.